observepoint/github-actions-integration/README.md

     - **Secret**: Paste your ObservePoint API key value
 9. Click **Add secret** to save

 > 💡 **Note**: Repository secrets are encrypted and only accessible to workflows running in your repository.
-The API key will be masked in workflow logs for security.
+The ObservePoint API key will be masked in workflow logs for security.

 ---